 The fact that consumers are quite willing to boycott companies who have retained unethical practices is equally clear — and those same ethnically conscious citizens who choose to boycott a business will then put pressure on a company to mend its ways while vocally discouraging others from working with such companies.

-When a company shares its personal values and takes practical steps that show they are quite willing to put their money where their mouth is, customers will be willing to pay more to get your product or service.
+When a company shares its personal values and takes practical steps that show they are quite willing to put its money where its mouth is, customers will be willing to pay more to get its product or service.

 See Related: How to Invest in Electric Car Charging Stations

 On a related note, this same principle applies to investors as well.
-Modern socially and environmentally conscious investors are still looking to make a handsome profit — but they want to do it in a way that advances their goals, and that’s another reason why corporate social responsibility is important.
+Modern socially and environmentally conscious investors are still looking to make a handsome profit — but they want to do it in a way that advances their goals.

 See Related: Examples of Collective Income Model